 In furtherance of Dore Numa’s ignominious roles as an un-crowned Olu (gofune) and to maintain the statusquo of an alleged Olu!s superiority, the Itsekiri Leaders, on the Advertorial, have equally stated:

-in the country is not new, it began under the colonial rule after
+country is not new, it began under the colonial rule after

 The Itsekiri also stated:

 "….. the local councils were subordinate to and not independent of, the Warri Divisional Council.
 In all the local councils including the Warri Urban District Council and the Divisional Council, the traditional members were all subordinate chiefs of the Olu of Warri who was president of both the Divisional Council and the Warri Urban District Council"[The Itsekiri never fought any war against the Ijaw conquered them before the advent of colonial rule and the Olu!s presidency]

 It should be realised that all the chiefs and the then un-crowned